Sonja Duric

 Registered Building Practitioner

-Principal of Interior Design, GroupGSA
+Director of Interior Design, Hames Sharley

-Sonja is Principal of Interiors in GroupGSA’s Melbourne Studio.
-Her 20+ years of experience has focussed on Interior Design, Concept Design, Project Coordination, Project Initiation and Focus Group facilitation.
-Sonja brings a recognised capability for facilitating galvanised consensus amongst diverse stakeholders developed across her career in the industry.
+Sonja’s 20+ years of experience has focussed on Concept Design, Project Coordination, Project Initiation and Focus Group facilitation.
+She brings a recognised capability for facilitating galvanised consensus amongst diverse stakeholders developed across her career in the industry.
 Sonja has developed a Covid Planning guideline for workplaces.
 She has a passion for research and evidence-based design.

 Her education includes a Bachelor of Built Environment (with Hons) with a major in Interior Design from QUT with the final year completed at the School of Interior Architecture, UNSW.
 Upon graduating, Sonja qualified for the Golden Key Honour Society.
 Over the last two decades she has devoted her energy to professional practise.
 In 2016 she joined the industry advisory panel for the RMIT College of Vocational Education.